nine7nine/Xenomai-Archlinux/README.md

 source package to build Xenomai userspace for Mercury Core: PREEMPT_RT_FULL configurations.
 Mercury/Xenomai only requires a -rt kernel and doesn't patch the linux kernel for xenomai support.
 Use it with any PREEMPT_RT_FULL kernel (linux-rt in AUR).
 This package builds both x86_64 / i686 versions of xenomai-mercury/userspace. (for use on multilib/x86_64 systems).
 Xenomai userspace/libraries will be installed into;

-/usr/xenomai64
+* /usr/xenomai64
-/usr/xenomai32
+* /usr/xenomai32

 You will likely want to adjust your PATH, for the /bin && /demo folders.

-NOTE: Do not use linux-xenomai with xenomai-mercury! ~ Instead, you will need to install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus).
+Mercury Core must be used with a PREEMPT_RT_FULL kernel; you will need to install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus).
 Basically, any PREEMPT_RT_FULL kernel.

-FINAL NOTE: My packages will conflict with each other, meaning; You either use 'mercury' or 'cobalt'.
-This can be worked around, but currently Xenomai userspace will conflict, this could be avoided by changing the installation paths in order to allow them to co-exist, but my packages don't work that way.